fight-think/features-extraction/README.md

 # features-extraction
-The features extracted from the VFE
+The features extracted from the VFE and .csv features file